 Unaccomplished goals aren’t failures, just as small moments of contentment are worth celebrating.
 Getting through a year as difficult as the one we just had is monumental in and of itself.
 Who you are is more than just what you do or don’t do.
 People are defined intrinsically so try not to get too caught up in the rat race.

 That’s the lesson I’ll be taking from Soul into the New Year.
 2021 looks to be an improvement on its predecessor, but we know it’ll bring it’s own set of challenges.
 I’ll still make my resolutions, but I won't berate myself if I come up short.
 I’ll still aspire for more without letting it consume me.
 When Joe gets a second shot at life, he vows to enjoy every second of it.
 So too should all of us.
-We only get one shot at this thing so let’s savor every second of it.
+We only get one shot at this thing so let’s savor every moment.
 9/10

 Soul is available to stream right now on Disney+